-This recipe for Spanish Arroz con Pollo is a one pot meal that’s full of tender chicken thighs, creamy saffron rice and olives – the perfect quick and easy dinner!
+This recipe for Spanish Arroz con Pollo is a one pot meal that’s full of tender chicken thighs, creamy saffron rice and vegetables – the perfect quick and easy dinner!

 Here I am again, coming back at you with yet another one pot meal.
 This time I’ve got an amazing recipe for Spanish Arroz con Pollo (Chicken with Rice).
-The chicken and saffron rice are cooked together along with some green olives and tomatoes to make a delicious meal that’s fancy enough for company but easy enough to whip up on a busy weeknight.
+The chicken and saffron rice are cooked together along with some red peppers, onions and peas to make a delicious meal that’s fancy enough for company but easy enough to whip up on a busy weeknight.

 This recipe does utilize a few ingredients that you might not have in your pantry.
 Do you own a vial of saffron?
 If not, you should buy some.
 It can be a bit pricey, but a little goes a long way and it lasts for a really long time.
-You’re also going to want to buy some high quality green olives for this dish because they’re a major part of the flavor profile.
-Be sure to taste your olives before you season your dish, my olives were a bit saltier than usual so I scaled back on the amount of salt in the rice.
+Saffron gives this dish a unique and aromatic flavor and is well worth the cost.

 This recipe also uses a short grain rice.
 If you want to be really authentic, get yourself some Calasparra rice, that’s what they use in Spain.
 Otherwise you can use an arborio rice, pearl rice or a calrose rice, which is the inexpensive short grain rice available in my grocery store.